 In the late 1990s, new leaders in East Liberty brought a sense of urgency to tackling old problems.
-They recognized that overcoming fragmentation and division by developming an aligned neighborhood had to be a top priority.
-THrough a community-driven process, stakeholders developed A Vision for East Liberty.
+They recognized that overcoming fragmentation and division by developing an aligned neighborhood had to be a top priority.
+Through a community-driven process, stakeholders developed A Vision for East Liberty.

 This 1999 community plan set the stage for the next generation of revitalization.
 The plan highlighted community initiatives that represented the beginning of local investment and success, which became the building blocks for change.
 East Liberty was deteremined to reposition itself as a successful, self-sustaining community once again.